Enbridge (ENB) Advances While Market Declines: Some Information for Investors

-Enbridge (ENB) closed at $41.09 in the latest trading session, marking a +0.56% move from the prior day.
-This change outpaced the S&P 500's 0.19% loss on the day.
-Meanwhile, the Dow experienced a drop of 0.7%, and the technology-dominated Nasdaq saw an increase of 0.04%.

-Shares of the oil and natural gas transportation and power transmission company have appreciated by 3% over the course of the past month, outperforming the Oils-Energy sector's loss of 0.03% and the S&P 500's gain of 1.95%.
+Prior to today's trading, shares of the oil and natural gas transportation and power transmission company had gained 1.07% over the past month.
+This has outpaced the Oils-Energy sector's loss of 2.51% and lagged the S&P 500's gain of 2.17% in that time.

-The investment community will be paying close attention to the earnings performance of Enbridge in its upcoming release.
+Market participants will be closely following the financial results of Enbridge in its upcoming release.
 On that day, Enbridge is projected to report earnings of $0.45 per share, which would represent a year-over-year decline of 2.17%.
-At the same time, our most recent consensus estimate is projecting a revenue of $4.62 billion, reflecting a 37.02% fall from the equivalent quarter last year.
+Simultaneously, our latest consensus estimate expects the revenue to be $4.62 billion, showing a 37.02% drop compared to the year-ago quarter.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.97% higher.
-At present, Enbridge boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.97% higher within the past month.
+Currently, Enbridge is carrying a Zacks Rank of #3 (Hold).

-In terms of valuation, Enbridge is currently trading at a Forward P/E ratio of 19.64.
-This represents a premium compared to its industry's average Forward P/E of 18.17.
+Investors should also note Enbridge's current valuation metrics, including its Forward P/E ratio of 19.52.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.52.

-It is also worth noting that ENB currently has a PEG ratio of 3.93.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-As the market closed yesterday, the Oil and Gas - Production and Pipelines industry was having an average PEG ratio of 3.09.
+Also, we should mention that ENB has a PEG ratio of 3.9.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The average PEG ratio for the Oil and Gas - Production and Pipelines industry stood at 3.07 at the close of the market yesterday.

 The Oil and Gas - Production and Pipelines industry is part of the Oils-Energy sector.
-With its current Zacks Industry Rank of 190, this industry ranks in the bottom 25% of all industries, numbering over 250.
+At present, this industry carries a Zacks Industry Rank of 147, placing it within the bottom 42% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report